|1. Purpose Of This Document|

 At the September 2004 IIMHL Steering Group meeting, the Steering Group adopted a rotation schedule for the IIMHL Leadership Exchange so that it would allow partnerships to return more often to each organization.
 The rotation is:

-3rd IIMHL Leadership Exchange in Australia and New Zealand with Network Meeting in Wellington, New Zealand
+3rd IIMHL Leadership Exchange in Australia and New Zealand with Network Meeting in Wellington, NZ

 The third IIMHL Leadership Exchange was the first where two countries hosted Matches: Australia and New Zealand.
 The number of participants in Matches and focus groups increased significantly from the prior year.